sharadktiwari/Face-Recognition-in-Images/README.md

 2. Make your training and testing data.
 3. Now first run the faceRecognition.py then run tester.py
 4. After training you can test you model from testing data.
+5. While running the program for second or third time, we have to load the trainingData.yml(results of previous training) as a training data.

 # Contributors:
 > Sharad Kumar Tiwari